OttaviaE/implicitMeasures/README.md

-`computeD()` results in a data frame with class `dscore`, and it can be passe to other functions, for example for plotting the results, either at the individual
+`computeD()` results in a data frame with class `dscore`, and it can be passe to other functions, for example for plotting the results, either at the individual level:
-level:

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" style="display: block; margin: auto;" />
-or at the sample
+or at the sample level:
-level:

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" style="display: block; margin: auto;" />

+## Data import

+You can import import your data in any format you want.
+If you’re improting the data from SPSS, please use either `haven::read_sav("~/path/to/mydata.sav")` or `foreign::read.spss("~/path/to/mydata.sav")` without changibng the default options of the functions.
+The package will recognize that the data frame is coming form SPSS and will handle that.

 ## Bugs and problems